Get Your FREE Wedding MC Wedding Speech Guide In The Free Wedding Speech Guides Section

 If it’s a private joke between the best man and the groom or if it’s a story that people don’t get or “had to be there” to understand, then it’s not going to work.

-5. Drink Alcohol After You’ve Given Your Wedding Speech
+5. Drink Alcohol After You’ve Spoken

 Perhaps you’ll even want a drink or two to conquer your nervousness.